Find:

 1953 Hallicrafters 8R40 Repair

-Back in May, I dug up a Hallicrafters 8R40 from one of Seattle’s local electronics recyclers, 3R Technologies.
-It looked like it had been stored very well, had all the tubes, the dial strings intact, no rust to speak of and not … Continue reading
+This radio came from an electronics recycler, it’s the Hallicrafters 8R40.
+It looked like it had been stored very well, had all the tubes, the dial strings intact, no rust to speak of and not even very much dust.
+This … Continue reading

 Posted in Electronics, Projects, Radios and Tubes, Vintage